-8. Preparation of the SI ART was initiated at the request of the SIG through MAL just before the onset of the global COVID-19 pandemic.
-In view of the adverse impacts caused by COVID-19 in the country, its design has been retrofitted to address shorter term COVID-19 recovery needs, by strengthening the capacity of households and communities for increased food production, while also promoting sustainable production growth and commercialization over the medium to longer term to meet growing domestic and export demand.
-Achieving the project development objective, as stated above, will also contribute to: (i) the SIG's Stimulus Package in response to the COVID-19 Pandemic and the country's recovery phase; (ii) import substitution and increase in the supply and consumption of domestically produced food, especially meat products; (iii) boosting exports of selected commodities; and (iv) strengthening resilience of smallholder and semi-commercial farming households to climate change and climate-induced disasters (cyclones, heavy rains, prolonged dry seasons, flood, landslides, pests).
+• Preparation of the SI ART was initiated at the request of the Solomon Islands Government (SIG) through MAL just before the onset of the global COVID-19 pandemic.
+In view of the adverse impacts caused by COVID-19 in the country, its design has been retrofitted to help addressing both short and medium term COVID-19 response and recovery needs for economic growth by strengthening the capacity of households and communities for increased agricultural production, while also promoting sustainable production growth and commercialization over the medium to longer term to meet growing domestic and export demand.
+Achieving the Project Development Objective (PDO), as stated above, will also contribute to (a) the SIG's stimulus package in response to the COVID-19 pandemic and the country's recovery phase; (b) import substitution and increase in the supply and consumption of domestically produced food, smallstock feed and meat products; (c) boosting exports of selected commodities; and (d) strengthening resilience of smallholder and semicommercial farming households to climate change and climate-induced disasters (cyclones, heavy rains, prolonged dry seasons, flood, landslides, pests).